-For the month of January we are holding a corporate prayer meeting every Sunday from 4-6pm in the auditorium and every Thursday at 12pm in the Foundry.
+We are hold a corporate prayer meeting on the 1st and 3rd Sunday of each month from 4-6pm in the auditorium and every Thursday at 12pm in the Foundry.
 During these meetings we have extended times of worship and focused prayer for our families, the church and our nation.
 Free child care is available by contacting our childcare in advance.

 Find a Prayer Group